Web Site Accessibility Policy

 This Accessibility Policy was updated June 2009.
 Portions were adapted from various sources, including accessibility guidelines and policies adopted by the State of Texas.
 [See Texas Administrative Code (Title 1 TAC) Section 206 and Section 213, including 206.50, 206.51, 206.71, 213.21 and 213.41 - effective September 16, 2008.]

 TDI has tested its Web site designs and Web applications with screen readers and other web accessibility tools.
 As a result, TDI has made changes to improve each TDI Web site's accessibility for users with disabilities.
-A TDI Web Site Development Guideline is available at www.tdi.texas.gov/webinfo/design.html.
+TDI Web Site Development Guidelines are available at www.tdi.texas.gov/webinfo/design.html.

 A great portion of TDI electronic and information resources (EIR) can be viewed in HTML via our Web sites or Web applications.
 A small portion is in Microsoft Word format.
 Most of the HTML and Word content meets accessibility standards, in general.
 Some pages with material in tables require additional accessibility remediation work, as do a large percentage of the agency's older "legacy" documents.
 Those documents are currently offered in the Adobe Acrobat Portable Document Format (PDF).
 We are in the process of ensuring that PDF documents produced on or after September 1, 2006 are accessible.